Most networking discussions are a jumble of acronyms. Forget the configuration details — what are the insights?

 - Ask for the resource “/” (the default resource)

-- Format the request using the Hypertext Transport Protocol
+- Format the request using the Hypertext Transfer Protocol

 HTTP is the “form to fill out” when asking for the resource.
 Using the HTTP format, the above request looks like this: